Introduction to Fire Hydrant Inspections

 Fire Hydrant Inspections Notebook

-An ArcGIS Notebooks used by fire analyst to assign hydrant inspections to specific stations and shifts.
+An ArcGIS Notebooks app used by fire analyst to assign hydrant inspections to specific stations and shifts.

 Creator

-A map layer used by fire personnel to share hydrant locations, flowrate, and operating status in other public safety information systems.
+A feature layer used by fire personnel to share hydrant locations, flow rate, and operating status in other public safety information systems.

 Viewer

-When you deploy this solution in your ArcGIS organization, you also get an ArcGIS solution item that organizes the key information products and summarizes all the ArcGIS items (applications, forms, projects, maps, feature layers, feature layer views, and so on) included with the solution.
-The ArcGIS solution item also illustrates any dependencies items have on each other.
+When you deploy this solution in your ArcGIS organization, you also get a solution item that organizes the key information products and summarizes all the ArcGIS items (applications, forms, projects, maps, feature layers, feature layer views, and so on) included with the solution.
+The solution item also illustrates any dependencies items have on each other.

 Release notes